- January 15, 2019

 If you’re trying to overcome grief after a bitter divorce, you will have to do a lot of work to…

 Read more: 6 Strategies To Help You Overcome Grief After A Bitter Divorce

 These 8 suggestions will help you know how to help your friends dealing with grief about divorce.

 Many of us struggle to know how to help friends dealing with grief over death.
 Knowing how to help friends dealing with grief over divorce can be even more challenging.
 And yet, while the circumstances of the loss may be different, the compassion called for is the same.

 Advice on going through the grief process of divorce usually starts with defining the grief process itself.
 And whether the griever is mourning the loss of a life or the loss of a love, the stages are still basically the same.

 Divorce, like death, has effects that ripple outward like a pebble thrown into still water.
 You expect the disruption to the immediate family, but there is always a broader circle that feels the effects.
 Those on the outskirts of the divorce experience their own loss and shift in normalcy, and these can affect their responses to those divorcing.

 Knowing how to help friends dealing with grief over divorce can be tricky if you let your own feelings or judgments get in the way.
 It is common to intellectualize a divorcing friend’s emotions, or to try to make the friend happy…

-Read more: 7 Helpful Things To Do When Dealing With Grief After Divorce
+Read more: How To Help Friends Dealing With Grief Over Divorce